ibayer/fastFM/README.rst

 Examples
 --------
-Please have a look add the files in ``/fastFM/fastFM/tests/`` for examples on how to use FM for different tasks.
+Please have a look add the files in ``/fastFM/fastFM/tests/`` for examples on how to use FMs for different tasks.